leaktk/scanner/README.md

 1. Support `.github/secret_scanning.yml` files
 1. Explore base64 support (i.e. decoding it when spotted and scanning the contents)
 1. Add `leaktk-scanner sanitize` to redact things from stdin for use in pipelines
+1. Have options for URL and JSONData to allow them to recursively pull other URLs when they see them (e.g. `follow_urls bool`, `depth uint16`) and make sure it can't loop